appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 ## Filter data for a date range
 To get data that was collected within a particular time frame, you need to use a query to filter the data based on that time frame.
-To retrieve data for a specific date range, you can use either the [formattedDate](#access-selected-date) or [selectedDate](#access-selected-date) reference property.
+To retrieve data for a specific date range, you can use either the formattedDate or selectedDate reference property.

+* The `formattedDate` property contains the formatted date value currently selected within the Datepicker widget.
+The format depends on the **Date Format** property set for the widget.
+* The `selectedDate` property contains the ISO date string selected in the Datepicker widget.
+This value also changes if the default value is updated or the user inputs a new value.
+The date is in the format: `YYYY-MM-DDTHH:mm:ss.sssZ`, where Z represents the time zone offset from UTC.

 ---